-The Pa3 basin is located in the city of Cotonou in the 10th district.
-It is located between the parallels 6°22'55"N and 6°23'31" N and longitude 2°23'13' and 2°23'31" E. Figure 1 shows the geographical location map of the Pa3 basin.
-The Pa3 basin being in the city of Cotonou, benefits from a Guinean climate, better known locally as a subequatorial climate (Houeto, 2013).
-This climate is characterized by the annual succession of four seasons: 2 rainy seasons and 2 dry seasons alternating and of unequal durations (Bessan, 2013).
-Cotonou is one of the wettest cities in southern Benin with an average precipitation of $1346 \pm 307$ mm over the last thirty years (1990-2019) (Meteo-Benin, 2020).
+The study area is the city of Cotonou, specifically the Pa3 retention basin.
+Figure 1 shows the location map of the Pa3 basin.
+The Pa3 basin benefits from a Guinean climate, better known locally as a subequatorial climate (Houeto, 2013), characterized by the annual succession of four seasons: 2 rainy seasons and 2 dry seasons alternating and of unequal durations (Bessan, 2013).
+Cotonou is one of the wettest cities in southern Benin with an average precipitation of 1346 ± 307 mm over the last thirty years (1990-2019) (Meteo-Benin, 2020).
 June is the wettest month with a rainfall of 329.30 mm.
-The average maximum monthly temperatures vary between $28.19^\circ$ and $32.35^\circ$ C at Cotonou station.
+The average maximum monthly temperatures vary between 28.19° and 32.35°C at Cotonou station.
 In terms of hydrography, the Pa3 basin is part of the vast floodplain of Lake Nokoue.

-Figure 1: Geographical location of the Pa3 basin.
+Figure 1 : Geographical location of the Pa3 basin.